felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 [As an example, here is the latest review I wrote](/latest).
 Feel free to copy my format if you want or create your own.
-In the end, what matters is that you create a pattern of work that tricks your brain into thinking about these ideas and have them make sense for you.
+In the end, what matters is that you create a pattern of work that tricks your brain into thinking about these ideas and have them make sense to you.
 You get bonus points if you make this review public and share your notes: not only are you sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.

 {{< figure src="/img/link-handwritten-notes.png" position="center" caption="" >}}

-If you are looking for a flatbed scanner, the one I am currently using is the [Canon LiDE 400](https://amazon.ca/dp/B07GPS69KF) and I am totally satisfied with it.
+If you are looking for a flatbed scanner, the one I'm currently using is the [Canon LiDE 400](https://amazon.ca/dp/B07GPS69KF) and I am totally satisfied with it.
 Recommended!